geyang/jaynes-starter-kit/04_slurm_configuration/README.md

 # Using Python on the Cluster

 The shared network drive fabric might seem magic, it is not.
 In fact NFS fileIO can become a major bottleneck for an HPC network.
 This is why the recomended way to use python is to load python modules that the admin has setup.
+One one of the clusters for example, custom conda environments makes `import torch` take 87 seconds.
+Using system modules is faster because the admins can cache those files locally within each worker instance.

+Basical module commands are:

+- to see all available modules: `module avail`
+- to load a module: `module load <module name>`
+- to list all of the module you have loaded `module list`
+- and to remove all modules: `module purge`

 With jaynes, we can put this type of setup commands in the `runner.setup` field.